franklinqin0/blog/_posts/2019-12-03-Vim-commands.md

 In the dropdown list, `<C-n>` to go down and `<C-p>` to go up.

+## How to type Chinese in Vim
+To type Chinese in Vim on Mac, I found an answer [here](https://www.v2ex.com/t/338262#r_4013304), which uses `caps lock` when using Chinese input method to type in English.

+For other systems, I believe there are good solutions online.

 ## Useful tricks

 1. Change "ba" to "ab": move the cursor to "b", `x` to cut the char "b" and store into an unnamed reg, `p`aste after current char "a" to change to "ab"